mshamilkhan/Mini-Lang-Compiler-C-plus-plus/README.md

 **MATHEMATICS**

-Pilot has the ability to perform basic mathematical operations using the following mathematical operators.
+Mini Lang has the ability to perform basic mathematical operations using the following mathematical operators.

     result is first + second ~ addition operation result is first - second ~ subtraction operation